Go to whole of WA Government search

 It is a lifelong card that does not need to be renewed, as long as the eligibility criteria are met.

-On 1 July 2015 the age criteria for new WA Seniors Card applications will change.
+On 1 July 2015 the criteria to apply for a WA Seniors Card changed.

-New applicants must be at least 61 years old to be eligible.
-The age eligibility for the WA Seniors Card will increase by one year every two years to 65 years old by 2023-24.
+New applicants need to be at least 61 years of age or older to be eligible.
+The age eligibility for the WA Seniors Card will increase by one year every two years to 65 years of age by 2023-24.

 You will still need to be a permanent resident of Western Australia and be working 25 hours or less per week averaged over a 12 month period to apply.